Life After Life

 • A Memory Room to view photos, messages, or videos on anniversaries

-2. 🎴 Engage
+2. 🎴 ENGAGE

 During the visit, visitor are introduced to the card deck, which offers a gentle way to open up about the topic with loved ones.
 Designed for families and care homes, the deck moves through three tiers of depth: